• Mental Health

 Suicide is the second leading cause of death in people ages 10-34.4 Though other factors may contribute to suicide, depression is a major force behind these high numbers due to its ability to adversely influence someone’s thoughts, feelings, and behaviors.

 In many ways, thinking about death is a normal part of human existence.
-It becomes more problematic when the thinking shifts to suicidal ideation where the person begins to see dying by suicide as a favorable decision.5 Nearly 10 million adults had serious thoughts about suicide, and more than one million adults attempted suicide in 2017 alone.5
+It becomes more problematic when the thinking shifts to suicidal ideation where the person begins to see dying by suicide as favorable.5 Suicide statistics show that nearly 10 million adults had serious thoughts about suicide, and more than one million adults attempted suicide in 2017 alone.5

-If someone notices themselves feeling this way, it is good to take action by:
+If someone notices themselves feeling this way, take these actions:

 If someone you know has reported a specific suicide plan or a strong desire to die, you should contact emergency services by calling 9-1-1.
 Suicide is a serious concern and should never be ignored.